qvyvu/a1-portfolio-qvyvu/readme.txt

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?

 (a) Basic features
+At least 1 image with alt text; Appropriate headings and paragraph text; Links to external page(s);
+Multiple pages, with appropriate navigation between them; Semantic HTML tags like aside or footer;
+Adding custom icons from Google Material Icons

 (b) CSS features
+Modifying padding and margins to indent content and enhance readability;
+Modifying link, text color, and other colors to be visually appealing, perhaps with one of the pallette creators in the resources tab;
+Leveraging Bootstrap CSS helpers;
+Adding custom font from Google fonts to add more personality

 (c) Advanced features
+Creating a more complex page layout, such as including a sidebar or navigation bar, that is responsive;